huggingface/lighteval/README.md

 - Use `lighteval` during training with the nanotron/datatrove LLM training stack and/or for quick eval/benchmark experimentations.

 ### Installation
 Create your virtual environment using virtualenv or conda depending on your preferences.
-We require Python3.10
+We require Python3.10 or above.
 ```bash
 conda create -n lighteval python==3.10
 ```